 Infant manual therapy and myofascial release can be beneficial for promoting alignment, circulation, aiding digestion, reducing pain, and reducing muscular restrictions.
 Infant manual therapy also promotes relaxation and often improves nursing/feeding.
 The delicate sensory and muscular systems of an infant require expert, gentle touch.
 A therapist can provide infant manual therapy and also teach you in the healing power of massage for your baby.

-Many babies presenting with tongue and/or lip tie will benefit from gentle myofascial release throughout the body, commonly known as "body work," in order to improve latch, postural symmetry, and eating efficiency.
+Many babies presenting with tongue and/or lip tie, ankyloglossia, will benefit from gentle myofascial release, ankyloglossia bodywork, throughout the body in order to improve latch, postural control for feeding, and general motor control for eating efficiency.

 GROSS MOTOR PLAY